ByteBard97/roll20-5e-npc-json-importer/README.md

 ## Acknowledgements

 *   A big thank you to **Zanthox** ([@Zanthox](https://github.com/Zanthox)) for the original [Roll205eSheetImport](https://github.com/Zanthox/Roll205eSheetImport) script (also discussed on the [Roll20 Forums](https://app.roll20.net/forum/post/10800206/script-importstats-take-monster-stat-blocks-and-import-them-into-roll20-5e-npc-sheets)), which served as a foundational inspiration and a valuable learning resource for this project.
 Many of the initial concepts and approaches for parsing complex statblocks were derived from their pioneering work.
+*   Additionally, special thanks to **timmaugh** (Roll20 Forum Champion, API Scripter) for their invaluable suggestions on improving script scoping (using IIFE/Revealing Module Pattern) and standardizing `on('ready')` event handling.
+These contributions significantly enhanced the script's robustness and adherence to Roll20 API development best practices (as of v1.0.2).

 ## License